-El Arcotete park has a number of walking tracks, rivers and caves to explore.
-Wander through the caves and you’ll be treated to great viewpoints of the valley and river below.
+El Arcotete park has a number of walking tracks, rivers and a cave to explore.
+Wander through the cave and you’ll be treated to great viewpoints of the valley and river below.

-The highlight of the park for most people are the 5 ziplines available for just 100 MXN ($4.90).
+The highlight of the park for most people are the five ziplines available for just 100 MXN ($5.50).
 There are different lengths and heights available, each providing stunning views of the park.

 #8 Visit the Jade and Amber Museums

 San Cristobal de las Casas has a number of museums to visit, particularly showcasing the gems which can be mined within the Chiapas region.
-Both Jade and Amber were very important to the indigenous population of Chiapas.
+Both jade and amber were important to the Indigenous population of Chiapas.

 The Jade Museum

-For the Mayans, Jade represented immortality, eternity, power and love.
-For this reason, the stone was used to create masks and jewellery.
+For the Mayans, jade represented immortality, eternity, power and love.
+For this reason, the stone was used to create death masks and jewellery.